cab-1729/Pandoc-Themes/README.md

 + The fonts have been obtained using [woff2ttf](https://archlinux.org/packages/extra/x86_64/woff2/) and [woff2otf.py](https://github.com/hanikesn/woff2otf)
 + Themes are inspired from all those who wrote themes for Typora
 + Of course, none of this would be possible without [pandoc](https://pandoc.org/) and [texlive](https://www.tug.org/texlive/)

-## Contributing
-I know this is probably the loneliest account on Github, so most probably no one is reading this except me.
-But in case someone else is, **please contribute code**.

-I am aiming to make pandoc equivalents for all of Typora's themes.
-Their css source code is available on the internet.
-Please make sure themes are compatible with all markdown structures and common pandoc extensions.